Scotland debates devolution of migration post-Brexit

 Family-based immigration is a valuable component of any national immigration strategy, according to Harriet Duleep and Mark Regets: “Their high rates of investment in new skills helps to make their host country’s labor market more flexible to changing needs, and leads to entrepreneurial creation of new goods and services.”

-Read more articles about the relationship between migrant and native populations and migration policy.
+Read more articles about migration policy.

 Contact a topic spokesperson.